Ertl Company: Plastic model kits

 In the late 1970s, Ertl offered a series of plastic model kits of heavy commercial trucks, over-the-road trailers, tractors, plows, and farm wagons.
 Although these kits never achieved the hoped-for popularity, they led to the acquisition of AMT.
 In 1983, AMT was purchased by Ertl from Lesney, and renamed AMT/Ertl.
 AMT/Ertl then had a 24-year relationship until AMT was sold in 2007.

 Movies and TV franchises

-In the 1980s, Ertl got licenses to produce and commercialise model cars from movies and TV series, such as KITT from the Knight Rider and the Batvehicles from the 1989 Batman film.
+In the 1980s, Ertl got licenses to produce and commercialise model cars from movies and TV series, such as KITT from the Knight Rider and the Bat-vehicles from the 1989 Batman film.
+They would also make a multitude of action figures and vehicles for the 1993 Super Mario Bros. movie.

-American muscle diecast
+American Muscle diecast

-In the early 1990s Ertl started the American Muscle line up of diecast collectible cars and trucks.
-These were 1:18 scale replicas that quickly found a dedicated following of baby boomers.
+In the early 1990s Ertl started the American Muscle line up of diecast collectible cars, trucks, and motorcycles.
+These were 1:18 or 1:10 scale replicas that quickly found a dedicated following of baby boomers.
 Limited editions of 2,500 were especially sought after.
 Many of the earliest releases have fetched upwards of $500.
 The most popular and desirable is the 1957 Chevy Bel Air known as Peggy Sue.

 Airplanes

-Ertl has also produced a number of die cast airplane models over the years, including some promotional items for Texaco, Continental Airlines and others.
+Ertl has also produced a number of die cast airplane models over the years, including some promotional items for Texaco, Continental and many other airlines and others.